 02 May 2023

-During our visit to the ISS World Expo in Las Vegas, we enjoyed chatting about all things self-storage with the industry experts at the show.
+During our visit to the ISS World Expo in Las Vegas, we enjoyed chatting about all things self-storage industry with the industry experts at the show.
 Ridg Terry and Tyler Peterson from Trinity Real Estate Investment Services discuss the challenges in the self-storage industry due to federal rate hikes, making it difficult for brokers and developers to close deals.
 They have found success using seller financing, which has helped them close 75-80% of their deals.
 With them focusing primarily on class B and C facilities in tertiary markets, valuing under $5 million.

 James: Ridg, Tyler, thank you for taking the time to talk.
 We're seeing a lot of waves right now in the macroeconomic situation for the sales towards industry with federal rate hikes making it very difficult for brokers or developers to get deals over the goal line.
 What are you guys seeing from your end and what do you feel comfortable reporting back and how do you get deals closed and keep business moving along?